 In March 2018, the Institute of Culinary Education opened a campus in Pasadena, California.
-This campus offers intensive diploma programs in Culinary Arts, Pastry & Baking, Restaurant & Culinary Management and Health-Supportive Culinary Arts.
+This campus offers intensive diploma and associate degree programs - in-person and online - in Culinary Arts, Plant-Based Culinary Arts and Pastry & Baking Arts, as well as a Restaurant & Culinary Management diploma program.
+Additionally, professional development courses in Intensive Sommelier Training and Artisan Bread Baking are available to students.